rust-lang/rust/text/0000-impl-specialization.md

 (It's worth pausing to think for a moment how this rule can lead to dispatching to each of the impls in the example above.)

+One nice thing about this approach is that, if there is an overlap without there being an intersecting impl, the compiler can tell the programmer *precisely which impl needs to be written* to disambiguate the overlapping portion.

 We'll start with an abstract/high-level formulation, and then build up toward an algorithm for deciding specialization by introducing a number of building blocks.